onnx/onnx-mlir/README.md

 The instructions for installing Ninja can be found [here](https://ninja-build.org/).
 Or, using Homebrew, you can run `brew install ninja`.
 To check the version, run `ninja --version`.

+The instructions for installing ONNX in Python can be found [here](https://pypi.org/project/onnx/).

+To view the ONNX files, you can use Netron with command `open [FILE_NAME]`.
+The instructions for installing Netron can be found [here](https://github.com/lutzroeder/Netron).

 At any point in time, ONNX MLIR depends on a specific commit of the LLVM project that has been shown to work with the project.
 Periodically the maintainers need to move to a more recent LLVM level.
 Among other things, this requires that the commit string in utils/clone-mlir.sh be updated.
 A consequence of